 If you don't want eDirectory objects deleted, you must add an additional policy to the Active Directory driver.
 Identity Manager 3.6.1 and later comes with a predefined rule that changes all Delete events into Remove Association events.
-For more information, see "Command Transformation - Publisher Delete to Disable" in the NetlQ Identity Manager Policies in Designer guide.
+For more information, see "Command Transformation - Publisher Delete to Disable" in the NetlQ Identity Manager - Using Designer to Create Policies guide.